fNIRS/snirf/snirf_specification.md

 * **Type**:  numerical 1-D array
 * **Location**: `/nirs(i)/probe/wavelengths`

-This field describes the wavelengths used (in `nm` unit).
-This is indexed by the wavelength index of the measurementList variable.
+This field describes the "nominal" wavelengths used (in `nm` unit).
+This is indexed by the `wavelengthIndex` of the measurementList variable.
 For example, `probe.wavelengths` = [690, 780, 830]; implies that the measurements were taken at three wavelengths (690 nm, 780 nm, and 830 nm).
 The wavelength index of `measurementList(k).wavelengthIndex` variable refers to this field.
 `measurementList(k).wavelengthIndex` = 2 means the k<sup>th</sup> measurement
-was at 780nm.
+was at 780 nm.

+Please note that this field stores the "nominal" wavelengths.
+If the precise (measured) wavelengths differ from the nominal wavelengths, one can store those in the `measurementList.wavelengthActual` field in a per-channel fashion.

 The number of wavelengths is not limited (except that at least two are needed to calculate the two forms of hemoglobin).
 Each source-detector pair would generally have measurements at all wavelengths.

+This field must present, but can be empty, for example, in the case that the stored data are processed data (`dataType=99999`, see Appendix).

 #### /nirs(i)/probe/wavelengthsEmission